-Depending on which configuration of pole line fastener you are inquiring about, there are various manufacturing procedures involved with producing the finished product.
+Depending on which configuration of pole line fastener you are inquiring about, various manufacturing procedures are involved with producing the finished product.
 Not all pole line fasteners follow the same manufacturing steps, so we have specified which types are common to each process.

 The first step in manufacturing any pole line fastener is to cut the steel to the appropriate length.
 This is true for both headed bolts as well as rods.
 The raw material, which is hot rolled into straight lengths measured at 20 feet, will need to be either sheared or saw cut to the appropriate length.
 The cut lengths will vary since headed bolts require the material to be slightly longer for the forging of the head and rods (as well as headed bolts) need to be longer than the specified length to compensate for the added semi-cone point.